What is a Town Hall Meeting?

 Once It’s Over

 - Network with other attendees.
 This is a great time to make connections to other climate activists or to tell interested people about IPL and the connection between faith and environmental protection.
+If this is a virtual event that may mean just noting others who ask questions related to climate solutions.

 - Get the message out.
 Write a letter to the editor of your local newspaper or post to your social media to tell others what your Member said and to encourage others to attend town halls.